groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/add-arrow-annotations-java-groupdocs/_index.md

 **Problem**: Your arrow appears in the wrong location on the PDF.

-**Solution**: PDF coordinate systems start from bottom-left, but most annotation libraries use top-left.
+**Solution**: PDF coordinate systems start from bottom‑left, but most annotation libraries use top‑left.
 GroupDocs handles this conversion, but you might need to adjust based on your PDF's characteristics.

 ```java
 // If arrows appear in wrong positions, try adjusting the Y coordinate